solidusjs/solidus/README.md

 - **title** - The title of the page.
 This is generally used to populate the `<title>` tag.
 - **resources** - An object of resources the page will use.
 The key is the name of the resource, and the value is the URL.
-- **preprocessor** - The name of the preprocessor to use for this page.
+- **preprocessor** - The path to the preprocessor to use for this page.
+Relative to

 Here's a quick example of what a page configuration might look like: